How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Causal Machine Learning

 \section{Causal Machine Learning}

 In the following, let $i \in \{1,....,n\}$ be an index for the $n = 1,582 $ customers in the dataset and $t \in \{1,..., T\}$ with $T = 32$ an index for the campaign period.
 Then, $\{Y_{i,t},D_{i,t},X_{i,t}\}$ denote the outcome, the treatment and the covariates, respectively, for individual $i$ in campaign period $t$.
 Treatment $D_{i,t}$ is a binary indicator measuring exposure to a coupon campaign (of a specific type) and $Y_{i,t}$ denotes the outcome, defined as average per-day expenditures of customer $i$ in period $t$.
-The covariates $X_{i,t}$, all measured prior to or at the moment of treatment assignment, include socio-economic variables (see Table \ref{table:desccoupon}) as well as the average per-day expenditures in the period prior to the campaign $t-1$, i.e. the pre-treatment outcome, and variables that measure both whether the customer received coupons in $t-1$ and whether he/she redeemed any.
-For estimating the effect of a particular coupon type, $X_{i,t}$ also includes variables on which other coupon types were provided to the customer in $t$; further, it not only includes information about whether the customer received any coupons in $t-1$ but also about the type of coupons.
+The covariates $X_{i,t}$, all measured prior to or at the time of treatment assignment, include socio-economic variables (see Table \ref{table:desccoupon}), the average daily spending by product type in the period prior to the campaign $t-1$, and variables that measure both whether the customer received coupons in $t-1$ and whether he/she redeemed any.
+For estimating the effect of a particular coupon type, $X_{i,t}$ also contains variables on what other coupon types were provided to the customer in $t$; in addition, it includes information not only about whether the customer received coupons in $t-1$, but also about what type of coupons.

 Under the identifying assumptions outlined in Section \ref{identifyingassumptions}, the ATE $\Delta$ defined in equation \eqref{ATE} corresponds to $\theta$: